 That's quite a workout in only two measures!
 Ready?
 Here we go!
 When you're done watching the demonstration, scroll down to see and hear the results.

 Here is the completed score.
 Sharp-eyed students will notice I overlooked one detail during the demonstration that I have since corrected.
 Bonus points for the first person to tell me what I added, and how I added it :-).
 Hint: it's something you'll learn about in the section entitled "Other Music Symbols"...

-For MuseScore 3, the Style > General has become Format > Style, and you can also use the "Set as Style" buttons (labeled with an "S") in the Inspector to customize many style settings such as default chord symbol position.
+For MuseScore 3, the Style dialog has moved to the Format menu, and you can also use the "Set as style" buttons (labeled with an "S") in the Inspector to customize many style settings such as default chord symbol position.

 The tempo shortcut has changed to Alt+Shift+T now that Alt+T is reserved for the new Tools menu.